 October 6th-8th also brings a perigeal new moon, with the next node within range on the 1st-2nd.
 It means a potential for earthquakes on the evening of the 1st .
 The northern declination of 30 Sept means north/south faults again at risk, so the shake this time could be anywhere between Te Anau and White Island.
 Again it will be a matter of watching developments a few days beforehand.

 Next year, the morning of 20 March 2011 sees the South island again in a big earthquake risk for all the same reasons.
 This date is the closest fly-past the moon does in all of 2011.
 The node arrives on the 20th at 9.44am.
 As that date coincides with lunar equinox this will probably be an east/west faultline event this time, and therefore should be more confined to a narrower band of latitude.
 The only east/west fault lines in NZ are in Marlborough and N Canterbury.
 All factors should come together for a moon-shot straight through the centre of the earth and targeting NZ.
-The time will be just before noon.
-It could be another for the history books.
+The time is another for the history books.

 Ingredients for the Christchurch earthquake